MatteoBrentegani/PPO/PPO_CentralizedCritic/result_env1Goal/README.md

 # Summary
 This code implement a multiple agent version of PPO with centralized critic.
 In this version there is a single goal for all the agents.

-For start the training with this environment just edit the main.py file
+For start the training with this environment just edit the main.py file as follow.

-# code
+# Code

 ```
 from env1Goal import PPO